reiddraper/data-traceability/data-traceability.markdown

 artist biographies, news, and detailed audio analysis of digital music.
 The data was exposed via a web service, along with data dumps.
-Many of the data feeds were composed of many sources of data which are cleaned, transformed, and put through machine learning algorithms.
+Many of the data feeds were composed of many sources of data which were cleaned, transformed, and put through machine learning algorithms.
 One of the first issues we ran into was learning how to trace a particular result back to its constituent parts.
 If a particular artist recommendation